dart-archive/www.dartlang.org/README.md

 * Your web browser opens to http://localhost:8081.
   * You may need to reload once.
 * Edit, create docs as normal.
-* If you're making changes to the Sass (SCSS) files, you can regenerate the CSS by running `make compass` from the root of the repository on the command line.
 * To run tests, run `./runtests.sh`.

 ### Windows development tips